The Garden Grazer

 Storing

 Store leftovers in an airtight container in the refrigerator.
-We find they keep for about 4-5 days.
+I find they keep for about 4-5 days.
 Simply reheat in the microwave when ready to enjoy.

-For more inspiration, also browse all quinoa recipes or comfort food recipes.
+For more inspiration, also browse all vegan quinoa recipes or broccoli recipes.

 Print Recipe Pin Recipe Comment